x

 Proposals include creating a hotline for citizens to report officer misconduct.

-PHOENIX — The City of Phoenix has proposed a series of reforms intended to address some of the criticisms mentioned in the Department of Justice's scathing report about the city's police department.
+PHOENIX — The City of Phoenix unanimously approved a series of reforms intended to address some of the criticisms mentioned in the Department of Justice's scathing report about the city's police department.

-On Tuesday, the city council considered a list of proposals intended to enhance accountability and transparency after the DOJ accused Phoenix police of engaging in a pattern of conduct that violated the constitutional rights of residents.
+On Tuesday, the city council voted 9-0 to approve a list of proposals intended to enhance accountability and transparency after the DOJ accused Phoenix police of engaging in a pattern of conduct that violated the constitutional rights of residents.

-A memo of those proposals includes the following:
+A memo of those reforms includes the following:

 • Implementing a hotline for citizens to file complaints against officers